Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 1. Readers who are not familiar with eXist-db full-text indexing must first read the documentation at <http://exist-db.org/exist/apps/doc/lucene>.
 2. Because facets and fields use maps and arrays, which were added to XPath only in version 3.1 (2017), users who are not familiar with those data structures must first read the Saxonica [Maps in XPath](https://www.saxonica.com/html/documentation11/expressions/xpath30maps.html) and [Arrays in XPath](https://www.saxonica.com/html/documentation11/expressions/xpath31arrays.html).
 More complete documentation is available in the [3.11 Maps and Arrays](https://www.saxonica.com/html/documentation11/expressions/xpath31arrays.html) section of the XPath 3.1 specification.

-Both facets and fields can index on computed values, which, for reasons described below, can improve response time during query and retrieval.
+Both facets and fields can index on computed values (that is, values that do not appear literally in the source XML), which, for reasons described below, can improve response time during query and retrieval.
 The computation can use the standard XPath and XQuery function libraries, as well as user-defined functions.
 Below we describe first facets and then fields, including also information about how to import user-defined functions into an index file so that they can be used during configuration.

 ## 2. Facets